Related Content:Home Renovation Checklist

 Adding a room full of sunshine to your property can add value to the home and increase your enjoyment of the space.
 For those with a green thumb, having a sunny, protected space to grow flowers, fruits, vegetables, or herbs is a great way to indulge in gardening.
 Plus, getting plenty of sunlight is important to your overall health.

 A solarium is an add-on to a house with both walls and ceilings enclosed in glass.
-The roof of most solariums is made from thick, curved glass, which allows rain and snow to easily slide off.
+The roof of most solariums is made from thick, curved glass, which allows rain and snow to slide off easily.
 The walls are entirely glass, usually made from tall, large-paned windows.

 A solarium is intended to be used during all four seasons.
 Consequently, it has thicker glass than a sunroom would.
 The thicker glass has insulative properties that allow the sun’s heat to warm the space even in the winter.